-Discover your place through the creation of culturally relevant theatrical or cinematic works.
+Discover your place through the creation of culturally relevant works.

 There are two paths to study theatre at the University of Mississippi.
 The generalist Bachelor of Arts in Theatre Arts focuses on critical thinking, production, and scholarship, and provides students the opportunity to tailor an academic program to their interests and skills.
-The Bachelor of Fine Arts degrees has three emphasis areas that provide focused, hands-on training for specialized careers in acting, design, and filmmaking.
+The Bachelor of Fine Arts degrees has two emphasis areas that provide focused, hands-on training for specialized careers in acting and design.

 A liberal arts education prepares graduates to deal with complexity and change.
 They gain key skills in communication, problem-solving, and working with diverse groups.
-Related careers in theatre and film include acting, make-up design, playwriting, costume design, education, screenwriting, direction, lighting design, advertising, public relations, radio/television, law, marketing, human resources, sound design, set design, stage management, film production/editing, and theatre management.
+Related careers in theatre include acting, make-up design, playwriting, costume design, education, screenwriting, direction, lighting design, advertising, public relations, radio/television, law, marketing, human resources, sound design, set design, stage management, and theatre management.

 The Department of Theatre & Film offers great performance, management, and design opportunities for all students, including freshmen, who can be cast in main-stage shows.
 The integration of theatre and film in our program ensures that students have opportunities to learn skills for work on stage and on screen.
 Not only do these opportunities prepare students to have diverse experiences for resumes, but they also provide students with a well-rounded education in many facets of the entertainment industry.